 It also depends on your plan policy, which process you may have to follow for filing a claim.

 If you are covered under original Medicare (Medicare Part A, Part B, and Medigap insurance), you usually do not need to file a claim yourself.
-If you are enrolled in private health insurance such as a Medicare advantage plan, or a Part D prescription drug plan, you also don’t have to file claims with Medicare, but you may have to file a claim with your insurance provider.
+If you are enrolled in private health insurance such as a Medicare advantage or supplemental plan, or a Part D prescription drug plan, you also don’t have to file claims with Medicare, but you may have to file a claim with your insurance provider.

 Any time you use a health care or medical supply or equipment provider, make sure that they accept Medicare.
 If they do, the services or supplies you will receive are covered to the extend that depends on your plan, and the provider is by law required to file a claim with Medicare for any covered services, supplies or equipment they provide to you.